alenniu/alenniu/README.md

 - 👋 Hi, I’m Alen
-- 👀 I’m interested in Mobile Development in the Tech And Gaming Industry.
+- 👀 I’m interested in Mobile Development in the Tech Industry.
 - 💞️ Currently attending University of California, Berkeley.
 - :) Previously worked at Flyte Software Technologies, and Rapid App.
 - ✨ Currently working at Overwolf Ltd.